pma/amqp/README.md

 The parameter `arguments` in `Queue.declare`, `Exchange.declare`,
-`Basic.consume` and the parameter `headers` in `Basic.publish` are a list of tuples in the form `{name, type, value}`, where `name` is a binary containing the argument/header name, `type` is an atom describing the AMQP field type and `value` a term compatible with the AMQP field type.
+`Basic.consume` and the parameter `headers` in `Basic.publish` are a list of tuples in the form `{name, type, value}`, where `name` is a binary containing the argument/header name, `type` is an atom describing the AMQP field type, and `value` is a term compatible with the AMQP field type.

 The valid AMQP field types are: